arghpy/workflows/README.md

 # Actions

-This repository is meant for testing github actions.
+This repository is meant for testing GitHub actions.